salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

   ...
 }
 ```
 Then repeat the step for the remaining 5 columns.
-We manually unroll the loop when updating 6 columns of `C_buffer` so that `clang` can optimize the code.
+We manually unroll the loop when updating 6 columns of `C_buffer` so that the compiler can optimize the code.

 Finally, we write the sub-matrix `C_buffer` back to `C`:
 ```c